 My intention is to facilitate transformation.
 As we age we can learn how to live in our bodies in more refined ways, constantly adapting and growing.

-“I once joked with Anne that she has “witchy hands.”
+“I once joked with Anne Louise that she has “witchy hands.”
 What I meant by that was that when she is working on me, I can feel the sensitivity with which she touches my body, and I also mean that her touch is alchemical–it has the power to transform.
 I have had many hundreds, if not thousands, of massages in my life.
-I count those I had with Anne as among the most healing.
+I count those I had with Anne Louise as among the most healing.
 She draws on an array of traditions and tailors her touch to one’s particular circumstances.
 I cannot recommend her highly enough.”

 Shaka McGlotten, PhD